OCA/stock-logistics-reporting/stock_quant_history/readme/USAGE.md

 - Go to: *Inventory / Reporting / History / Stock quants*
 - use different filters / group and views to make your analysis

+## Avoid pickings lock automation on snapshot creation

+- Go to: *Inventory / Configuration / Settings*
+- Uncheck the option *Auto lock picking on snapshot*